nikolashn/basque/MANUAL.md

 An expression consists of atoms and operators (or just an atom on its own).

 #### Operator precedence
 Basque's operators are the following (each line is ordered from high to low precedence).
-All binary operators are left-associative unless specified otherwise with [RA].
+All binary operators are left-associative unless specified in the notes section.
 - type cast postfix `@ <type>`
 - unary prefixes `+ - ! ~`, and grouping `()`
 - bit shift operators `<< >>`